JorgeAndOmics/af2nf/README.md

 ## Requirements

 -   Alphafold: This script assumes that Alphafold is already installed on the system and can be run from the command line.
+It can be installed following the instructions at [https://github.com/deepmind/alphafold]
 -   Nextflow: Nextflow can be installed by following the instructions at [https://www.nextflow.io/](https://www.nextflow.io/).
 -   Python 3: This script requires Python 3 to be installed on the system.

 ## Usage

-- `python predict_structure.py input output workflow`
+    python predict_structure.py input output workflow

 - `input` can be a single FASTA file or a directory containing multiple FASTA files.